Quantori-Academy/apt-frontend/README.md

 ## Diagrams

-Refer to the `diagrams/` folder for visual representations of the project.
-Diagrams include:

-- **Role-Based Permissions**: The following diagram illustrates the key features of the system based on different user roles.
+- **Role-Based Permissions**: Illustrates the key features of the system based on different user roles.
 Each role is assigned specific responsibilities across various management areas such as User Management, Storage Management, Reagent Request Management, Order Management, and Reagents and Samples Management.

 ```mermaid
 %%{init: { "themeVariables": { "fontSize": "16px", "nodeFontWeight": "bold" }}}%%